theochem/horton/doc/overview.rst

   specialized functionality to other programs and (2) easy to use as a scripting language for processing results from other Schrödinger solvers (which may have alternative capabilities or better computational performance).
-To encourage others to use Horton within their programs, we guarantee no major `API
+To encourage others to use HORTON within their programs, we guarantee no major `API
   <http://en.wikipedia.org/wiki/Application_programming_interface>`_ changes for
   at least twelve months after each major release.
-Ensuring that Horton can be used in all three ways (inside a larger program; as a stand-alone program;
+Ensuring that HORTON can be used in all three ways (inside a larger program; as a stand-alone program;
-  outside other programs) is a fundamental design principle of Horton.
+  outside other programs) is a fundamental design principle of HORTON.

 Main Features